Special equipment: a large piping bag

 Bring a large pot of salted water to a boil.
 Cook the manicotti shells until they have softened slightly but still hold their tubular shape, 5 minutes.

-Pour half of the tomato sauce into a 9-by-13-inch baking dish.
+Pour half of the tomato sauce into a broiler-proof 9-by-13-inch baking dish.
 Fill each shell with the ricotta mixture.
 Place the filled shells in the baking dish.
 Pipe any extra filling along the ends of the shells in the dish.
 Top with the remaining tomato sauce and sprinkle the remaining 1 1/2 cups mozzarella and 1 cup Parmesan over the top.
 Cover the baking dish with foil and bake until the sauce begins to bubble, 40 minutes.
-Remove the dish from the oven, remove the foil and turn the oven to broil.
-Put the manicotti back into the oven to broil until the cheese is browned and bubbling, 2 to 4 minutes.
+Remove the dish from the oven, remove the foil and increase the oven to 425 degrees F. Put the manicotti back into the oven to bake until the cheese is browned and bubbling, about 10 minutes.
 Let cool slightly before serving.